Hakeemmidan/fantaq-animation/README.md

 - `npm install`

 ## Use
-- If you fork this and make changes to Sass files, make sure to run `npm run compile:sass` to compile SASS into CSS
+- If you fork this and make changes to Sass files, make sure to run `npm run compile:sass` to compile Sass into CSS
 - Open up `index.html` to see the animation in action

 ## License